-There are situations where the interface block can be part of the core, e.g., a voltmeter doesn't require any external sensor because this one is already embedded inside the measuring instrument, thus the sensing tips can directly touch the electrical potentials.
-In this context, it must be clarified that a sensor cannot be confused with a transducer, because the transducer can perform the same function as the sensor, but if the sensor is passive (e.g., a physical quantity-dependent resistor mounted in a Wheatstone bridge), then additional circuits must be provided for obtaining the signal from the sensor.
-This means that the set composed of the sensor and powering system makes a transducer, confirming that certain sensors are simultaneously transducers.
+There are situations where the interface block can be part of the core; e.g., a voltmeter does not require any external sensor because this is already embedded inside the measuring instrument; thus, the sensing tips can directly touch the electrical potentials.
+In this context, it must be clarified that a sensor should not be confused with an instrument, because the latter can perform the same function of the former; but if the former is passive (for example, a physical quantity-dependent resistor mounted in a Whitestone bridge), then additional circuits must be provided for obtaining the signal from the sensor.
+This means that the set composed by sensor and powering system makes an instrument.

-The core blocks can include electronics of control for acquisition from the transducer.
-The core also provides signal-processing functions for signal conditioning purposes.
-These last functions include amplification (with the possibility to adjust the gain), filtering (either low-pass or band-pass or even high-pass filtering), and analog-to-digital conversion.
-Then, the user can read the acquired values in a dedicated display.
+The core blocks can include electronics of control for acquisition from the sensor.
+The core also provides signal-processing functions for signal-conditioning purposes.
+These latter functions include amplification (with the possibility of adjusting the gain), filtering (either low-pass or band-pass or even high-pass filtering), and analog-to-digital conversion (ADC).
+Then the user can read the acquired values in a dedicated display.
 A more sophisticated core system can interface with the external world either to connect several measurement instruments or to send data to a central unit for further processing.
-These communications can be done using wired buses (e.g., I2E bus [9], GPIB [10], RS232 [11,12], parallel ports [13], or even USB [14]) or wirelessly (e.g., IEEE 802.11 [15], ZigBee [16], Bluetooth [17], or using a customized solution [18]).
+These communications can be done using wired buses (e.g., I2E bus [9], general-purpose interface bus [GPIB] [10], RS-232 [11-12], parallel ports, [13] or even universal serial bus [USB] [14]) or wirelessly (e.g., IEEE 802.11 [15], ZigBee [16], or Bluetooth [17] or using a customized solution [18]).

-The core blocks of the measurement instruments can be analog or digital.
-Analog is the less versatile core because it requires the presence of a person to read the measurements.
-This type of instrument is very limited and very difficult to adapt to a wide range of signals to measure.
-Furthermore, it is not possible to wirelessly send the physical quantities, unless a specific interface with an analog modulation scheme is provided.
+The core blocks of measurement instruments can be analog or digital.
+Analog is the less versatile core because it requires the presence of a person to record the measurements.
+This type of instrument is very limited and very difficult to be adapted to wide disparities of signals to measure.
+Furthermore, it is not possible to send wirelessly the physical quantities unless a specific interface with an analog modulation scheme is provided.